Yshtti/Sale-Dashboard-advanced-/README.md

 # advanced Sale data analysis(by using Excel)
 I developed a comprehensive Excel project, creating dashboards and tables for data analysis.
 The process involved data cleaning, preprocessing, and visualization.
 I used advanced features like macros to automate tasks, demonstrating strong skills in data management.

-Project Objectives
+##Project Objectives

 This project's objective is to deliver a fully automated Excel dashboard designed to answer the client's core business questions:

-Identifying top-performing products by revenue, profit, and cost.
+-Identifying top-performing products by revenue, profit, and cost.

-Analyzing trends over time for key financial metrics.
+-Analyzing trends over time for key financial metrics.

-Tracking the evolution and patterns of order statuses.
+-Tracking the evolution and patterns of order statuses.

  ##Question (KPIs)
 -What is the total Sales Revenue, Cost, and Net Profit?